 Are there different types of midwives?

 Some states differ in their license and naming conventions.
 For example, West Virginia does not accept direct-entry midwives.
-Washington state uses the term Licensed Midwife instead of CPM.
+Washington state uses the term Licensed Midwife for CPMs who are registered with the state midwifery board.
 Consider what your state regulates when starting a search for a midwife.

 Regardless of the type of midwife you choose, midwifery is grounded in a practice of patient-centered care.
 That practice includes informed consent and shared decision making between the midwife and their patient.
 Midwives don’t just tell you what to do.
 They trust you to be the expert on your needs, values, and priorities.
 They provide information and help you understand your options so you can make informed decisions about your healthcare.

 Midwives are responsible for the health and safety of the pregnant person and their baby.
 During pregnancy, they gather your medical history and other assessments so they have an accurate understanding of your whole health.
 They conduct physical exams, listen to the baby’s heartbeat, prescribe medications, and order lab work and imaging.
 During labor and delivery, they provide emotional support and encouragement as well as medical monitoring.